 Your property management software should seamlessly integrate your accounting with your property and tenant information.
 You see not only the invoices and expenses that come in for a specific property, you also see the accounts receivable.
 This gives you a heads-up when tenants have neglected to pay their rent, and allows you to easily track what's due and ensure that you follow up, especially if this is a pattern over time – as your software will quickly show you.

 These tips will help you keep those payments coming in the way they should, with a minimum of emails, calls, pleas, and threats.
 Implement them and you’ll find your life and cash flow is markedly improved!
-Learn more about Propertyware's online rent payment solution in this video.
+Learn more about Propertyware's online rent payment solution in this free demo today.